 - 1. The State will post at the duty station a notice informing employees that injuries must be reported within seventy-two (72) hours to management.
 The employer is required to file a First Report of Injury with the Department of Labor and Industry within seventy-two (72) hours and may require employees to assist by filling out portions of the First Report of Injury Forms which will be made available by the employer at the duty station. - 2.
 For an injury relating to the performance of a State job under the special circumstances described below, an employee will be paid the difference between basic salary and Workers' Compensation (as defined in paragraph 4 of this Article) without charge to paid leave: - (a) The injury results from an assault (physical contact by a person, or by an animal).
 If injuries result from an incident in which the participants are State employees and willing combatants, this Article shall not apply. - (b) A state police officer injured in a highway accident.
-Payment is barred when it is determined by the VLRB that the employee's negligence equaled or exceeded the negligence or conduct of any other person involved in the accident, or in the absence of such third party, that the employee's negligence was the proximate cause of his or her injury. - (c) A state police officer is injured in hot vehicular pursuit. - (d) The provisions of this Article may be extended in other appropriate cases. - 3.
-For an injury sustained in the course of preparing for the Fitness Program and Assessment (Article 51), see Appendix H. - 4.
+Payment is barred when it is determined by the VLRB that the employee's negligence equaled or exceeded the negligence or conduct of any other person involved in the accident, or in the absence of such third party, that the employee's negligence was the proximate cause of his or her injury. - (c) (1) Injuries sustained in the physical performance of law enforcement duties, such as: - (2) Injuries sustained from firearms discharge and/or tasers, unless self-inflicted; - (3) Injuries sustained while conducting foot pursuits, K-9 searches, and searches in rural wooded areas or waterways as part of law enforcement duties; - (4) Injuries as a result of exposure to biohazards, infectious disease, chemicals, drugs, and/or explosives as part of law enforcement duties; - (5) Injuries sustained in Use of Force or other similar trainings; and - (6)The provisions of this section may be extended in other appropriate cases by the Commissioner of Public Safety with the concurrence of the Commissioner of Human Resources.

+- 3. For an injury sustained in the course of preparing for the Fitness Program and Assessment (Article 51), see Appendix H. - 4.
 If an employee is injured on the job, and such injury is determined as compensable under Worker's Compensation, then any use of sick leave for days lost and not compensated by worker's compensation shall count as good time for the purpose of determining overtime pay during the same pay period in which the sick leave was utilized. - 5.
 In any such instance, as in all other instances, the determination by the Commissioner of Labor shall be conclusive on whether an injury is job-related.
 Pending such determination in any "contested" case by the Commissioner, but not pending any appeal from such determination, the State shall not dismiss an employee for the reason that the injury prevents him or her from performing his or her duties.